archway-network/keyring-go/README.md

 2. install python
 3. install nodejs
 3. install npm install --g --production windows-build-tools (windows-build-tools was failing for me) OR winget install --id=Microsoft.VisualStudio.2022.BuildTools  -e
+Note also linux and mac generate keyring.h and keyring.so, but windows generates keyring.h, keyring.dll, keyring.def, and keyring.lib

 # Project Design and Structure
 - Project uses the recommended tooling for Node-Api projects